jackmaden/philosophybreak/src/pages/articles/mono-no-aware-beauty-and-impermanence-in-japanese-philosophy/index.md

 ## Cultivating mono no aware

-<span class="big-letter">T</span>he 18th-century Japanese philosopher and literary critic Motoori Norinaga popularized the phrase _mono no aware_ in his analysis of 11th-century noblewoman Murasaki Shikibu’s <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Tale-Genji-Penguin-Classics-Deluxe/dp/014243714X?&linkCode=ll1&tag=philosophybre-20&linkId=b8f042505194fcd594d21d6bb987289c&language=en_US&ref_=as_li_ss_tl">The Tale of Genji</a>, thought to be one of the world’s first novels.

-Shikibu’s brilliance, Norinaga notes, lies in her evocation of life’s ephemeral nature.
-Her descriptions and characters are centered totally around the theme of impermanence, allowing readers to share in this profound sense of _mono no aware_.

-The more we recognize _mono no aware_ in the world around us, the closer we get to experiencing and developing a shrewd understanding of reality’s true nature.
+<span class="big-letter">T</span>he more we recognize _mono no aware_ in the world around us, the closer we get to experiencing and developing a shrewd understanding of reality’s true nature.

-While great art captures the wistful feeling of _mono no aware_, cultivating a sensitivity to it is up to us.
-Norinaga writes:
+As the 18th-century Japanese philosopher Motoori Norinaga puts it:

 >To know _mono no aware_ is to discern the power and essence, not just of the moon and the cherry blossoms, but of every single thing existing in this world, and to be stirred by each of them.

-Indeed, feeling rueful when the cherry blossoms fall is just the beginning: it evidences our basic emotional connection to the world.
+Feeling rueful when the cherry blossoms fall is just the beginning: it evidences our basic emotional connection to the world.

 Evolving from there means truly comprehending the flowers’ fate – a sudden arrival, a radiant glow, a disappearance – as the beautiful fate of us all.